title

 Oct 5 The Los Angeles Times reports that in rural Brazil girls as young as fifteen have been thrown into jail routinely with male prisoners, gang raped and forced into sex in exchange for food, with prison police being complicit or indifferent.

-Oct 6 In a synod (assembly) of a couple of hundred cardinals from around the globe, Pope Benedict plans to examine what he describes as a declining interest in the Bible.
+Oct 6 In a synod (assembly) of a couple of hundred cardinals from the US and around the globe, Pope Benedict plans to examine what he describes as a declining interest in the Bible.
 The assembly will be more than a sociological seminar.
 Pope Benedict is opening the gathering by reading the Book of Genesis.
 He will be followed by others in a marathon read.
 It will be broadcast by Italian state television.

-Oct 6 Iceland's currency falls about 30 percent to record lows against the Euro as the country tries to avert financial meltdown.
-The dollar rises against the Euro.
-In Argentina stocks drop more than 9 percent, in Russia 20 percent before trading was suspended.
+Oct 6 The dollar rises against the euro.
+In Argentina, stocks drop more than 9 percent, in Russia 20 percent before trading is suspended.
 Reuters describes European stocks as posting "their worst day on record" and describes this as the result of "fears that the credit crisis will not be contained."
-U.S. shares drop around 4 percent.
+US shares drop around 4 percent.
 Shares in China drop 5.23 percent.
 Gold remains at around $850 an ounce, down from a high of $1,000 an ounce in March.

 Oct 7 In recent days the McCain-Palin candidacy has tried to advance itself by attacking Obama's character, using a guilt by association strategy.
 To today this has failed.
 In a Gallop poll taken before the second McCain-Obama debate, McCain has dropped to eleven percent behind Obama.
 A new low.